I was reading Bruno Putzey's article in Hometheater Magazine and he said the following:

 Great looking setup!We dont tend to talk about the product roadmap, but there are many things in the pipeline.
 We have two new products being released at the Sydney HiFi show at the beginning of April.

-The Australian Hi-Fi Show runs in Sydney from 4-6 April 2025: here's the room-by-room guide – so far!...www.whathifi.com
+What a weekend – The Australian Hi-Fi Show ran in Sydney from 4-6 April 2025: here's the pre-show room-by-room guide.www.whathifi.com

 Is one of those products, the much anticipated Pre1 pre amp, it's been a long time comingWe have two new products being released at the Sydney HiFi show at the beginning of April.